CodeReclaimers/neat-python/docs/module_summaries.rst

       the value with one of the ``options``, with each having an equal chance; note that this can be the same value as before.
       (It is possible to crudely alter the chances of what is chosen by listing a given option more than once, although this is inefficient given the use of the
       `random.choice` function.)
-      TODO: Longer-term, add configurable probabilities of which option is used; eventually, as with the improved version of RBF-NEAT, separate genes for the likelihoods of each (but always doing some change, to prevent overly-conservative evolution due to its inherent short-sightedness), allowing the genomes to control the distribution of options, will be desirable.
+      TODO: Add configurable probabilities of which option is used.
+Longer-term, as with the improved version of RBF-NEAT, separate genes for the likelihoods of each (but always doing some change, to prevent overly-conservative evolution due to its inherent short-sightedness), allowing the genomes to control the distribution of options, will be desirable.

       :param str value: The current value of the attribute.
       :param config: The configuration object from which the ``options`` and other parameters are to be extracted.
-      :type config: :datamodel:`object <objects-values-and-types>`
+      :type config: :datamodel:`instance <index-48>`
       :return: The new value.
       :rtype: str